What Is Home Staging?

 Step 2: Declutter for maximum sales appeal.

 Clutter is a killer when it comes to selling a home.
 And decluttering isn’t as hard as you think.
 Marla Cilly (aka The Fly Lady), founder of the popular website www.flylady.net has a proven method for anyone tackling clutter.
 She recommends setting a timer limiting yourself to only 15 minutes, and focusing on one area at a time.
+Have 3 boxes in front of you, and then sort, items to toss, give away or sell in the consignment store.

 How can a consignment store help with decluttering?